Consensys/teku/pow/src/main/resources/README.md

 Install this specific version as it is needed to compile the deposit_contract contract

 `pip install vyper==0.1.0b9`

+Generate the ABI

+`vyper -f abi validator_registration.v.py > DepositContract.abi`

+Generate the binary

+`vyper -f bytecode validator_registration.v.py > DepositContract.bin`

+Auto-generate the DepositContract class
+`web3j solidity generate -b DepositContract.bin -a DepositContract.abi -o [PATH_TO_ARTEMIS_ROOT]/pow/src/main/java/tech/pegasys/artemis/pow/contract -p ""`

+The package that it generates will be wrong, due to a bug in web3j that tries to create the packages on demand

 ## Running
 Accessing the contracts from the Artemis Environment, edit the following attributes of `pow/config.properties`